sisinflab/KGTORe/README.md

 # KG-TORE: Tailored recommendations through knowledge-aware GNN models

-This is the official implementation of the paper *KG-TORE: Tailored recommendations through knowledge-aware GNN models* submitted to *SIGIR Conference on Research and Development in Information Retrieval*.
+This is the official implementation of the paper *KG-TORE: Tailored recommendations through knowledge-aware GNN models* submitted to *RecSys 2023*.

 ## Table of Contents